ita-social-projects/what-front/README.md

 "WHAT" (Who is absent today) is a project for control education process in the training centers.
 The main purpose is to control the quality of education: attendance, achievement, materials studied, etc.

 ## 2. Where to find back-end part of the project
-Here is the back-end part of our project: _link here_.
+Here is the back-end part of our project: _https://github.com/ita-social-projects/what-back_.

 `dev` branch of the back-end corresponds to `dev` branch on the front-end.
 The same thing with `master` branches.

 ---

-## Table of Contents (Optional)
+## Table of Contents

-> If your `README` has a lot of info, section headers might be nice.

 - [Installation](#installation)
   - [Required to install](#Required-to-install)